 - H. State legislation authorizes enforcement of local government ordinances which are more stringent than state law in protecting individuals from secondhand smoke or from involuntary exposure to aerosol or vapor from electronic delivery devices, including in areas outside of restaurants and bars.
 See Minn.
 Stat. § 144.417, Subd.
-4. - I. The County intends to be proactive in protecting public health and safety by enacting an ordinance that will mitigate threats presented to the public and public health by the public use of cannabis, including unintended access and exposure of cannabis to the general public and youth of Olmsted County. - J. The County recognizes the risks that unintended access and use of cannabis products and exposure to cannabis and its effects present to the health, welfare, and safety of members of the public and in particular the youth of the County. - K. More information on cannabis use in Olmsted County can be found below: - Community Health Needs Assessment - https://storymaps.arcgis.com/collections/7651105f080c418891d71862b91 ed210 - Minnesota Student Survey - o https://education.mn.gov/mde/dse/health/mss/ - L. It is also the intent of the Olmsted County Board of Commissioners, in enacting this ordinance, to regulate the establishment, operations, and sales of lower-potency hemp edible retailers located in the County.
+4. - I. The County intends to be proactive in protecting public health and safety by enacting an ordinance that will mitigate threats presented to the public and public health by the public use of cannabis, including unintended access and exposure of cannabis to the general public and youth of Olmsted County. - J. The County recognizes the risks that unintended access and use of cannabis products and exposure to cannabis and its effects present to the health, welfare, and safety of members of the public and in particular the youth of the County. - K. More information on cannabis use in Olmsted County can be found in the Community Health Needs Assessment and the Minnesota Student Survey. - L. It is also the intent of the Olmsted County Board of Commissioners, in enacting this ordinance, to regulate the establishment, operations, and sales of lower-potency hemp edible retailers located in the County.